infonick/RP2040-Pico-RTC/README.md

         Sets the RP2040 internal RTC to a spectific date and time.

     localtime():
-        Returns the time stored in the RP2040 internal RTC.
+        Returns the date and time stored in the RP2040 internal RTC.

      __weekDay(year, month, day):
         Calculates the weekday.
 0 = Sunday, 6 = Saturday.